 WHY CHOOSE FICK PT & PERFORMANCE?

 You will receive outstanding, personalized care that is based upon effective treatment strategies to help you achieve your goals for living well.
 This is accomplished by systematically identifying the nature and cause of your symptoms and by utilizing evidence-supported manual therapy techniques and corrective exercise strategies to help you return to optimal function.
-You will receive one-on-one care at your home, office, or other location of your choice, with flexible scheduling and the ability to communicate with your physical therapist at any time by phone, text, or email.
+You will receive one-on-one care with the ability to communicate with your physical therapist at any time by phone, text, or email.
 Your care will be top priority as we work together to help you achieve your goals as quickly as possible.

 Things to Consider

 When Choosing a PT Provider, First Ask the Following Questions: